Skip to main content

 Projects with a total estimated construction cost of $250,000 or greater are generally have goals for the utilization of MBE/WBE/VBE/PBE certified firms.
 Goals may vary depending on scope, dollar, and geographical region.

-FEP ensures contract awards reflect and adhere to the Business Enterprise Program participation goals.
-Awarded contracts are reviewed and monitored by FEP.
+The DCU ensures contract awards reflect and adhere to the Business Enterprise Program participation goals.
+Awarded contracts are reviewed and monitored by the DCU.
 To take part in CDB projects as an MBE/WBE/PBE/VBE certified vendor, the business must be certified with the Illinois Commission on Equity and Inclusion, Business Enterprise Program.
 CDB does not certify businesses.

 DEPARTMENT OF HUMAN RIGHTS WORKFORCE PROGRAM